 Networking events are always a useful way to get people to come together and form professional and personal bonds.
-As with any other event, though, there is a way you should approach the function.
+But as with any other event, though, there is a way you should approach the function.
 Otherwise, it’s just a social event with no direction.
 That means it ends up being a money waster with no long-term benefits for your company or the attendees.
-We’ll explain all there is to know about these come-togethers and how to follow up after a networking event for best measurable results.
+We’ll explain all there is to know about these come-togethers and how to follow up after a networking event for the best measurable results.

 These events have their pros and cons depending on your approach and your outlook.
 If utilized strategically, it could be a goldmine for prospective leads and increased brand loyalty.
 If not, it can be a complete waste of time and money, not to mention a scolding from your higher-ups.

 Strengthen Relationships Through Face-to-Face Meetings

 Even in the age of social media and Skype, 84% of people still prefer in-person interactions.
 Networking statistics also suggest in-person meetings generate more ideas compared to remote conferences.
 You can always follow up after a networking event using social media.
 However, in-person meetups help kickstart the initial interactions.

 Many event planners have reported receiving positive reviews from attendees after a networking event.
 Occasionally, the guests say the event helped them get out of their shell.
 This is often the case for introverted people who feel more secure with interactions behind a computer or mobile phone screen.
 The event helps them develop confidence, which they have your company to thank for.
 It’s always good to help people in this manner, even if it doesn’t translate to a conversion.
 Consider organizing networking games to get everybody involved – even those who appear to be shy.